Organisational Behaviour & Entrepreneurship

 Entry Requirements & Selection Criteria

-• The Certificate in Organisational Behaviour & Entrepreneurship is designed for graduates of a relevant Level 8 programme at a minimum of a 2.2 standard) who wish to engage in further study in this field revavent programmes may include but not limited to designed graduates of psychology and business-related programmes, graduates of Humanities and Human Science such as health sciences, nursing, social care, social work and programmes in cognate areas who wish to expand their knowledge and understanding of the use, effectiveness and appropriateness of the principles of Work-Related Psychology.
+Relevant programmes may include but are not limited to designed graduates of psychology and business-related programmes.
+Graduates of Humanities and Human Sciences such as health sciences, nursing, social care, social work and programmes in cognate areas wish to expand their knowledge and understanding of the use, effectiveness and appropriateness of the principles of work-related psychology.

-• Those who have completed other relevant education programmes or have relevant professional experience etc., where Recognised Prior Learning (RPL) and Acquired Prior Learning (APL) can be applied, may apply for admission to the programme by submission of programme content, qualification and assignments equivalent to an appropriate Second Class Honours (2:2)award at Level 8.
+Those who have completed other relevant education programmes or have relevant professional experience, etc., where Recognised Prior Learning (RPL) and Acquired Prior Learning (APL) can be applied, may apply for admission to the programme by submitting programme content, qualification and assignments equivalent to an appropriate Second Class Honours (2:2)award at Level 8.

-• The minimum English language proficiency requirement for this programme is B2+ in the Common European Framework of Reference for Languages which is equivalent to an IELTS score of 6.5.
+If English is not your native language, you must meet the minimum English language proficiency requirement for this programme: B2+ in the Common European Framework of Reference for Languages, which is equivalent to an IELTS score of 6.5.

 Duration